I didn’t realize the truth of the saying that it takes a village to raise a child until I moved back to Birmingham in 2006.

 When I returned again for my mother’s funeral in 1996, they were there crying with me.

-When my first book was released, they threw the party and helped spread the word, and they have supported me at countless events as my other books have been released.
+When my first book was released, they threw the party and helped spread the word.

 My village has always been there.